Male Infertility: Causes, Testing, and Integrative Treatment Options

 Smoking, nicotine use, marijuana, illicit drugs, and excessive alcohol consumption are associated with reduced sperm count, impaired motility, and abnormal morphology.
 These exposures increase oxidative stress and disrupt endocrine signaling, directly affecting spermatogenesis.

-Heat exposure
+Heat exposure and testicular temperature

 The testes require a temperature slightly below core body temperature for optimal sperm production.
 Frequent hot tub or sauna use, prolonged laptop use on the lap, tight clothing, and extended sitting can increase scrotal temperature and negatively impact sperm quality.